adamrehn/slidingwindow/README.md

 This is a simple little Python library for computing a set of windows into a larger dataset, designed for use with image-processing algorithms that utilise a sliding window to break the processing up into a series of smaller chunks.
 In addition, a set of optional transformations can be specified to be applied to each window.

-Functionality is also included to compute a distance matrix for a window, for use cases where the position of each pixel in a window (relative to its centre) needs to be taken into account.
+Functionality is also included to compute a distance matrix for a window, for use cases where the position of each pixel in a window (relative to its centre) needs to be taken into account, as well as functionality for batching windows and merging the results of processing that is applied to windows.

 For use cases where window bounds need to be modified after they have been generated, window objects can be converted to and from rectangles represented by a tuple of (x,y,w,h).
 Functionality for transforming rectangles (padding, cropping, forcing a square aspect ratio, etc.) are also provided.